junxit/us-congress-bills-114/metadata.md

 - 2015-05-29 — Placed on the Union Calendar, Calendar No. 94.
 - 2015-05-29 — Reported (Amended) by the Committee on Agriculture.
 H. Rept.
 114-131.
 - 2015-05-29 — Reported (Amended) by the Committee on Agriculture.
 H. Rept.
 114-131.
+- 2015-06-09 — Rules Committee Resolution H. Res.
+303 Reported to House.
+Rule provides for consideration of H.R.
+2685 and H.R.
+2393.
+The resolution provides for a modified-open rule for H.R.2685 and a closed rule for H.R.
+2393.
+- 2015-06-10 — Considered as unfinished business. (consideration: CR H4105)
+- 2015-06-10 — Considered under the provisions of rule H. Res.
+303. (consideration: CR H4032-4039)
+- 2015-06-10 — DEBATE - The House proceeded with one hour of debate on H.R.
+2393.
+- 2015-06-10 — House amendment offered
+- 2015-06-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-06-10 — On passage Passed by the Yeas and Nays: 300 - 131 (Roll no. 333). (text: CR H4032)
+- 2015-06-10 — POSTPONED PROCEEDINGS - At the conclusion of debate on H.R.
+2393, the Chair put the question on adoption of the bill, and by voice vote announced that the ayes had prevailed.
+Mr. Peterson demanded the yeas and nays, and the Chair postponed further proceedings on adoption until later in the legislative day.
+- 2015-06-10 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 300 - 131 (Roll no. 333).(text: CR H4032)
+- 2015-06-10 — Rule H. Res.
+303 passed House.
+- 2015-06-10 — Rule provides for consideration of H.R.
+2685 and H.R.
+2393.
+The resolution provides for a modified-open rule for H.R.2685 and a closed rule for H.R.
+2393.
+- 2015-06-10 — The previous question was ordered pursuant to the rule. (consideration: CR H4039)